-After travelling for the better part of September, we are now about 75% of the way toward our goal of moving to Portugal.
+After traveling for the better part of September, we are now about 75% of the way toward our goal of moving to Portugal.
 I went solo since it was much cheaper that way, and someone had to hold down the fort and watch the Jiver, our precious soccer paws.

 After two days of spinning my wheels, I started to freak out.
-How in the hell was I going to do any of this?!
+How in the hell was I going to do any of this?
 Finally, I found a couple of sites online for the sale and rental of apartments.
 Idealista had plenty of offerings, most of which were out of our price range.
 But I found a few that might work, so I sent messages asking if I could see them.
 While I waited for a response regarding seeing some apartments…

 The funny thing was that I got words of encouragement whenever I was dejected all along the way.
 After striking out at the financial services office, I went to breakfast at a place called Mesa 325.
-A great place to go if you are ever in the Bonfim neighborhood of Porto, which is where I was staying.
+A great place to go if you are ever in the Bonfim neighborhood of Porto.
+Which is where I was staying.
 There was a sign on the wall that read: Everything is going to be OK.
-EGBOK, thanks, I needed that!
-And the overnight oats served with yogurt and fruit is delicious!
+EGBOK, thanks, I needed that.
+And the overnight oats served with yogurt and fruit is delicious.

-He texted me the next morning and said, “Great news, you both now have NIF numbers!
-He got the Re-max company’s attorney to agree to be our fiscal guarantor and overnight we got our tax ID numbers.
+He texted me the next morning and said, “Great news, you both now have NIF numbers.
+He got the Re-max company’s attorney to agree to be our fiscal guarantor, and overnight we got our tax ID numbers.
 Mind you, it will cost us 100 Euros per month until we get our permanent ID cards.
 He assures me that it won’t take more than a couple of months and will help us when we get there.